Bareflank/MicroV/README.md

   supporting guest virtual machines are mostly limited to Xen, KVM and VirtualBox.
 The first two only support Linux and BSD hosts and while VirtualBox expands this support to Windows and macOS, it sacrifices security.
-  Boxy aims to support as many hosts as possible including Windows, Linux, BSD, macOS and any others without sacrificing performance and security.
+  MicroV aims to support as many hosts as possible including Windows, Linux, BSD, macOS and any others without sacrificing performance and security.
 - **Disaggregation and Deprivilege:** None of the above mentioned hypervisors have a true focus on a reduced Trusted Computing Base (TCB).
 Xen comes the closest